Adult Attention Deficit Hyperactivity Disorder (ADHD) Service

 Our service is run by a small but dedicated team.
 We do not currently have sufficient resources to meet the demand for our service which is resulting in lengthy waiting times.
 We are trying to address this and apologise for the issues this may cause you.
 Read more about our waiting times on this page.

-There is a national supply shortage of the medication prescribed to help manage ADHD symptoms.
+There are intermittent supply shortages of medications prescribed to help manage ADHD symptoms.
 This information has been produced to help our service users and their carers understand the shortage and how it may impact them.

 What service users can do